 The study programme consists of two years of study, each with a study load of 60 EC.
 The total Robotics programme is worth 120 EC.

-The first year of the programme consists of eight obligatory courses for all Robotics students, with a total of 40 EC.
+The first year of the programme consists of eight obligatory courses for all Robotics students, with a total of 39 EC.
 The goal of these courses is to give all students a solid common background in Robotics.
-The courses are (1) Dynamics and Control, (2) Machine Learning, (3) Robotics Practicals, (4) Machine Perception, (5) Planning and Decision Making, (6) Human-Robot Interaction, (7) Robots and Society, and (8) Multidisciplinary Project.
+The courses are (1) Dynamics & Control, (2) Machine Learning for Robotics, (3) Robotic Software Practicals, (4) Machine Perception, (5) Planning & Decision Making, (6) Human-Robot Interaction, (7) Robots & Society, and (8) Multidisciplinary Project.

 The second year of the programme consists of three elements:

 - a project with focus on interdisciplinarity.
-Students can choose between an Internship and a Joint Interdisciplinary Project (15 EC)
+Students can choose between an Internship / Assignment, a Joint Interdisciplinary Project, or in-depth elective courses (15 EC)

 - Literature Research (10 EC)

 The goal of the second year is to let students work on complex research problems both individually and in groups, apply the tools and methods taught in the first year, and develop new theories or design methods to solve complex mechanical engineering problems.

 Robotics engineers are expected to have more than just technical knowledge.
 They are also expected to have so-called transferable skills and an understanding of the role of robotics engineers in relation to society’s needs.
 In addition, robotics engineers must be able to reflect on their behaviour and that of others, and understand how their behaviour affects teamwork.
 Finally, robotics engineers must be able to communicate clearly and reflect on their choices and prospects.